awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 ## Using a before image to view original values of CDC rows for a Kinesis data stream as a target<a name="CHAP_Target.Kinesis.BeforeImage"></a>

 When writing CDC updates to a data\-streaming target like Kinesis, you can view a source database row's original values before change by an update\.
 To make this possible, AWS DMS populates a *before image* of update events based on data supplied by the source database engine\.

-**Note**
-Support for the use of before image task settings during CDC to Amazon Kinesis Data Streams target endpoints is available in AWS DMS versions 3\.3\.1 and later\.

 Different source database engines provide different amounts of information for a before image:
 + Oracle provides updates to columns only if they change\.